 Tuition and Financial Aid

 Financial assistance that is designated as federally funded or institutional aid is processed centrally through Duquesne University’s Financial Aid Office.
-This includes the Federal Perkins Loan, Stafford Loan, PLUS Loans, Law Access and Law loans.
+This includes the Stafford Loan, GradPLUS Loans, Law Access and Law loans.
 The Law School itself does not process this aid.
 Interested students should submit their FAFSA to the Financial Aid Office before May 31.
 Read about the application procedure.